Last updated April 4, 2022.

-Tryptophan more readily enters the brain, but 5-HTP requires one less step to convert into serotonin.
+Tryptophan more readily enters the brain, but 5-HTP requires one less step to be converted into serotonin.

-SAM-e naturally occurs in every cell of body and brain and fuels over 100 metabolic reactions.
+SAM-e (s-adenosyl methionine) naturally occurs in every cell of the body and brain, and fuels over 100 metabolic reactions.

-SAM-e supplements are synthetically derived and sold in the US as a supplement.
+SAM-e is synthetically derived and sold in the US as a supplement.

-SAM-e should not be mixed with drugs that affect serotonin release such as levodopa, Demerol, or Ultram, or the over-the-counter cough remedy Robitussin DM.
-(17)
+SAM-e should not be taken with drugs that affect serotonin release, such as levodopa, Demerol, or Ultram, or the over-the-counter cough remedy Robitussin DM.